 When your child tells you about their gender identity

-If your child tells you they identify as a gender that’s different from the sex they were given at birth, it might seem sudden to you.
+If your child tells you they identify as a gender that’s different from their assumed gender, it might seem sudden to you.
 But your child might have been thinking about it and preparing to tell you for a long time.
 Your child might also find it very hard to talk with you about it.

 It’s important to show your child that you love and value them for who they are.
 You can also reassure your child that you’ll support them, just as you would with any other issue.

 It can be tempting to think that this is a phase.
 Gender identity can change, and your child might still be working out how they identify themselves, but it’s important to accept the way your child feels about their gender identity as it is now.
 One way you can do this is by using the name and pronouns your child chooses.

 Trying to change a child’s mind about their gender can be damaging, as can stopping a child from expressing themselves.
 Children who aren’t accepted by family and friends can become withdrawn, anxious or depressed.
 Teenagers are also more likely to self-harm or have suicidal thoughts.

 When you want to raise gender identity with your child

 If you’re wondering about your young child’s gender identity and you’re not sure how to start a conversation, you could start by asking them about how they feel about being a boy or a girl.
 There are also some helpful books you could read together, like The gender fairy or My princess boy.